Probability Density Function Calculator

 Noncentral t-Distribution:

-that is a in addition generalisation of the pupil's t check. the subsequent chance density components is used to estimate the chance of this function test:
+This is a further generalisation of the student's t test.
+The following probability density formula is used to estimate the probability of this function test:

 Where;